 Is there a discount for camps?

-MDC Members receive a discounted rate.
+Select MDC Memberships receive discounted pricing.

 Are there scholarships available for summer adventure camps?

 Yes, financial assistance is available!
 Please request an application for scholarship by emailing [email protected].